qusers/Q/README.md

 make all COMP=gcc && make mpi COMP=gcc
 ```

+_Note_: see how we don't use `make mpi` locally.
+This is because we don't need parallelization for running `qprep`, which is the only Q program we use locally.

 ## ⌨️ Command line interface (CLI)

 Now you're set with the qligfep package.
 This includes the command-linde-interfaces (CLIs):

 1. `qparams`: used to generate ligand parameters;
-1. `pdb2amber`: formats a PDB file to be used with Q's implementation of the AMBER forcefield;
+2. `pdb2amber`: formats a PDB file to be used with Q's implementation of the AMBER forcefield;
-1. `qlomap`: wraps `Lomap` to generate the `.json` perturbation mapping;
+3. `qlomap`: wraps `Lomap` to generate the `.json` perturbation mapping;
-1. `qmapfep`: in-house developed method to generate the `.json` perturbation mapping, interactively visualize and add or remove edges.
+4. `qmapfep`: in-house developed method to generate the `.json` perturbation mapping, interactively visualize and add or remove edges.
-1. `qligfep`: main CLI for running QligFEP simulations.
+5. `qligfep`: main CLI for running QligFEP simulations.
-1. `setupFEP`: sets up all the the QligFEP files for a simulation, including protein and water systems.
+6. `setupFEP`: sets up all the the QligFEP files for a simulation, including protein and water systems.
-1. `qligfep_analyze`: CLI to analyze the results of a QligFEP simulation.
+7. `qligfep_analyze`: CLI to analyze the results of a QligFEP simulation.
-1. `qcog`: calculates the center of geometry (COG) of a ligand in a PDB/SDF file.
+8. `qcog`: calculates the center of geometry (COG) of a ligand in a PDB/SDF file.
 If multiple ligands are found in sdf, the program will calculate the COG for all of them
-1. `qprep_prot`: creates an input file for qprep (fortran program) and runs it to either: 1) solvate the protein structure; 2) create the water sphere.
+9. `qprep_prot`: creates an input file for qprep (fortran program) and runs it to either: 1) solvate the protein structure; 2) create the water sphere.

 # Q-GPU #
 Version control of **Q-GPU**, an adaptation of **Q** version 5.06 running on GPUs.